AlphastT101/flip-animations/README.md

-# flip-animations
+# Flip Animations

-HTML Flip animations using AOS
+HTML Flip animations using AOS, with a modern responsive UI, u can use this as a cheat sheet in your site :) works very in smaller screens as well.
+I hope you liked it.